SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Greens is without a doubt our favorite upscale vegan restaurant in San Francisco.
 Chef Deborah Madison started it in 1979 with the plan to feature local ingredients and create dishes that surpassed any meal in the world.

-Most of the dishes here are vegetarian, but you'll notice on the menu which ones can be converted to vegan.
-During our last visit, I'd estimate more than half of the menu items can easily be turned into vegan dishes.
+Most of the dishes here are vegetarian, but you'll notice on the menu which ones can be prepared vegan.
+Based on our last visit, I'd estimate that more than half of the menu items can easily be turned into vegan dishes.

 With their fantastic service, views, and fresh dishes, there is no question why this is my favorite place for a tasty vegan meal.

-Address: Building A, 2 Marina Blvd in the Fort Mason Center for Arts & Culture
+Address: Building A in the Fort Mason Center at 2 Marina Blvd

 District: Marina